 On nine-of-16 shooting, including a six-for-nine showing from three-point range, Love scored 32 points, corralled 12 rebounds, stole one pass and blocked a shot.
 Love’s 32 points were a single-game playoff high for the nine-year man out of UCLA.

 Like Love, Thompson tallied a new single-game playoff high with 20 points and point guard Kyrie Irving scored 11 to go along with his six assists.

-The Cavaliers built a 30-19 lead over the Celtics after the first quarter.
+The Cavaliers came out built a 30-19 lead over the Celtics after the first quarter.